 - MPmail admin account

 MPmail keeps it's own list of mailboxes.
-These can be synced with LDAP or 365 Total Protection - noting that Azure AD (and thus Office 365) do not support LDAP.
+These can be synced with LDAP - noting that Azure AD (and thus Office 365) do not support LDAP.
 They can also be added manually, although if LDAP is enabled then the add mailbox button is disabled.
 Workaround is to disable the LDAP sync in the customer service dashboard, manually add the mailbox in the control panel, then re-enable LDAP.
 The mailbox will not be removed.

 MPmail allows three address checking systems at the perimeter to reject invalid addresses.